shentt67/shentt67.github.io/README.md

-Thanks for the template from Jon Barron's public academic website: https://jonbarron.info/.
+Thanks for the template from Jon Barron: https://jonbarron.info/.